Work About

 Independent Writer · Publish

-"No middle ground between free and paid"
+Sustainable income from writing.
+Needs a middle ground between free and hard paywall.

-₹2,400 avg. monthly earnings - 64% below full-time viability
+₹2,400 avg. monthly - 64% below viability

 Product Manager · Terminal